gitter-badger/CLOUD-ATLAS/README.md

 # Why the non-commercial license model?

-World Peace Engine Labs's existing and upcoming companies, publishings, products, projects, and code, are always licensed by the following two licenses, to provide the maximum freedom of usage, but ensuring that it will be used for non-profit purposes only.
+World Peace Engine Labs's existing and upcoming companies, apps, publishings, products, projects, and code, are always licensed by the following two licenses, to provide the maximum freedom of usage, but intended for non-profit purposes only.

-This is part of the [#nonprofitasaservice](https://worldpeaceengine.org/nonprofitasaservice/) movement.

 https://github.com/worldpeaceenginelabs/PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit/blob/main/LICENSE.txt
 + Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)
 + MIT License (altered to non-profit version)

+## This is part of [#decentralized-non-profit-as-a-service](https://worldpeaceengine.org/decentralized-non-profit-as-a-service/)

+We are building a PWA Starter Kit for the [Jamstack](https://jamstack.org/), but for non-profit purposes only.
+But at the same time, we are buidling our own app "The Cloud Atlas" on the same codebase where you are able to do the following amongst many other things:

+- Transform your profit-based business ideas (the one that you maybe came with to this repository) into decentralized, sustainable non-profit businesses (multiple at the same time if you like), reaching a worldwide audience in only 1.8 secs each user, for only 10$ a month each project.(estimated 2 billion API requests montly, est. 1 billion more for 10$, more details look up #Deployment)
+- Brainstorm how to transform your business idea into a decentralized, sustainable non-profit business with individuals and non-profit, for-profit, and institutional representatives who share your interest…
+- Get crowdfundings and donations for your decentralized, sustainable non-profit business

 ## PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit
 (React and Material UI - dropping the original lit and FAST libraries)